MoldyyBox/ItemHelper/README.md

 # ItemHelper
-A spigot plugin to help with enchantments on items!
+A spigot plugin to help with applying enchantments and attributes on items! :D